 Learn this seniors' knowledge of the process most students experience while exploring majors.

 A goal at Gustavus is to teach all students to be comfortable writing, no matter their past experience or major.
 The Writing Center on campus provides extensive help to all students.
 In addition to the Writing Center, some departments offer tutoring services and for some circumstances, individual tutoring may be arranged.
 Students also often form informal study groups.

-Who helps my child choose classes?
+Who helps my student choose classes?

 My child wants to drop or withdraw from a class.

-The wisdom of dropping or withdrawing from a class should be judged case by case with the help of the professor and if needed, the Academic Advising Center to understand the impact academically and financially on the transcript, GPA, and financial aid.
+The wisdom of dropping or withdrawing from a class should be judged case by case with the help of the professor and if needed, the Academic Support Center to understand the impact academically and financially on the transcript, GPA, and financial aid.
 Information on academic policies

 When are finals and grades issued and when are breaks?